 Time has come to look back on our farming year, to gauge, to assess, to ponder before we start in a matter of weeks to plan more seriously and dreamily for next year (there’s always another year).
 This has been a really difficult year for the goats and us.
 The mild wet Winter followed by a long cold and wet lead-into a glorious short Spring followed by a rather wet Summer has been really tough on the animals.
 We have not been proactive enough perhaps and ended up having to use chemical worming preparations for the first time in all the years of keeping goats.
-Never again! we have gotten wiser.
-To make things worse, a recent newcomer from a commercial herd has brought in a rather serious disease of the lymphatic system which is now affecting all, but that we do hope to cure Homeopathically.
+Never again! (fingers crossed) To make things worse, a recent newcomer from a commercial herd has brought in a rather serious disease of the lymphatic system which is now affecting all, but that we do hope to cure Homeopathically.

 In the garden this has been one great year of feeding the slugs.
 I hope they love us, we don’t necessarily want slugs hugs nor kisses, though.
 When we harvested our garlic I felt that it was a really poor yield, but we got about 2 kilos and that is really good in comparison to what came from other quarters : 5 black currants (literally), lots of redcurrants that we donated to the birds as we were completely engrossed in hay-making, 17 carrots, 12 beetroots, a decent amount of medium-sized onions, 5 black radishes, 3 celeriacs, a dozen munched-up Chinese cabbages (a slug favourite, L did find enough uneaten leaves to produce a vat-full of kimchee), 250g of beans, a decent quantity of courgettes (but not enough, courgettes are never enough as far as I am concerned), half a kilo of potatoes, a reasonable amount of herbs, quite a few strawberries that had to be harvested before ripening so that neither the slugs nor the ants ate them (until the little creatures got faster/wiser and probably got funny digestive tracts as a result), enough raspberries to make delicious frozen yoghurt and frozen kefir, a decent amount of cherry tomatoes in our tiny green house (mostly green), a small basketful of tiny tiny tiny apples (tiny but delicious), 7 plums.
 In other words, it has been a disaster.
 Perhaps, in living memory the worst year for growing food outdoors in the northwest : there will definitely be a tunnel in our future.